Most likely, the most powerful geyser of Asia is Dagejia Pohutu Geyser – one of the geysers in Dagejia geothermal field.

 Description of Dagejia Geysers

-Some 20 of these springs are true geysers – they are erupting water and steam and then follows a period of “silence”.
+Some 20 of these springs are true geysers – they are erupting water and steam and then comes a period of “silence”.
 Four of these geysers are especially large.

 The two largest geysers are up to 18 – 20 m high (the steam goes much higher), two others – some 7-8 m high.
 Rain of hot water pours on occasional visitors around the geysers.